top of page

 Proposed Project: Hypernormalisation created by Juls Gabs

-This new sector of economy is called Natural Capital Accounting, and it is a tool to measure the changes, based on the SEEA* statistics, in the stock of natural capital.
-It aims to combine a People, Planet and Profit.
-Natural capital has financial value as it drives many businesses and International matters.
+A newly invented sector of the economy, called Natural Capital Accounting, aims to combine People, Planet and Profit; and measure the changes in the upcoming years.
+Natural Capital has financial value as it drives many businesses and International matters.

 bottom of page